ColumPaget/cxine/README.md

   -persist                Don't exit when nothing left to do, wait for commands on stdin.
   -quit                   Exit when nothing left to do (use this if you saved -persist config and want to turn it off) -slave                  Mplayer compatible flag, equivalent to '-persist -startms 0'.
+  -cache <age>            Max age of items in the download cache.
+Number is in seconds, but can be postfixed with 'm' for minutes, 'h' for hours and 'd' for days. e.g. '-cache 10h' means 'cache for ten hours'

   -input <path>           Path to pipe to read commands from (by default cxine creates a pipe in '~/.cxine/cxine.pipe').
 This accepts mplayer compatible form '-input file:<path>'.
   -nowplay <path>         Path to pipe to write 'now playing' info to (cxine will create this pipe if it doesn't already exist).
   -startms <millisecs>    Start playing at <millisecs>'.